CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Environmental Impact throughout the Daigas Group Value Chain

-Environmental Impact throughout the Osaka Gas Group Value Chain in FY2017
+Environmental Impact throughout the Daigas Group Value Chain in FY2018

 The Daigas Group calculated the amount of greenhouse gas (GHG) emitted by companies that constitute the Daigas Group's value chain network, based on the GHG Protocol, an international emission standard.
 The methodology of the calculation and its results have been certified by an independent organization to warrant their reliability and accuracy.

-Combined GHG emissions by the Daigas Group and value-chain companies, measured by CO2, totaled about 36.13 million tons in fiscal 2017.
-The sum breaks down into about 4.36 million tons or about 12% for GHG emitted through business activities by the Daigas Group (Scope 1 and Scope 2), and about 31.77 million tons or about 88% emitted by organizations involved in our value-chain (Scope 3).
+Combined GHG emissions by the Daigas Group and value chain companies, measured by CO2, totaled about 36.63 million tons in FY2018.
+The sum breaks down into about 5.16 million tons or about 14% for GHG emitted through business activities by the Daigas Group (Scope 1 and Scope 2), and about 31.47 million tons or about 86% emitted by organizations involved in our value chain (Scope 3).

-GHG emissions from city gas combustion on the customer side amounted to 19.91 million tons in the reporting year in terms of CO2, accounting for about 55% of the total.
-This makes it all the more important for Osaka Gas to further diffuse energy-efficient ENE-FARM systems and cogeneration systems for which our company has mounted a promotional campaign-while promoting energy conservation using natural gas, an energy source that emits less CO2.
+GHG emissions from city gas combustion on the customer side amounted to 19.65 million tons in the reporting year in terms of CO2, accounting for about 54% of the total.
+This makes it all the more important for Osaka Gas to further diffuse energy-efficient Ene-Farm systems and cogeneration systems -for which our company has mounted a promotional campaign- while promoting energy conservation using natural gas, an energy source that emits less CO2.

-GHG emissions through electricity generation by the Daigas Group, as measured in terms of CO2, came to 3.9 million tons, representing about 11% of the total.
-As a way of reducing GHG emissions from its own business activities, the Group will continue to actively introduce highly advanced energy-efficient power generation facilities and using renewable energy sources.
+GHG emissions through electricity generation by the Daigas Group, as measured in terms of CO2, came to 4.71 million tons, representing about 13% of the total emissions from its own business activities.
+With the power generation business expanding, the ratio of CO2 emissions from that business has been increasing every year.
+As a way of reducing GHG emissions from power generation, the Group will continue to actively introduce highly advanced energy-efficient power generation facilities and using renewable energy sources.

-More than 99% of water used for our industrial activities is taken from the sea.
+About 97% of water used for our industrial activities is taken from the sea.
 Such water is mostly used to vaporize LNG at LNG terminals.
-Sea water is also used as coolant inside the steam turbine condenser at some power stations.
+Sea water is also used as coolant inside the steam turbine condenser at some power plants.
 Once used, the water is discharged into the sea under strict control.

-GHG Emissions Throughout the Value Chain in FY2017
+GHG Emissions Throughout the Value Chain in FY2018

 Comparison of Greenhouse Gas Emissions (g-CO2/MJ, HHV)